bailey-lab/miptools_analysis_no_jupyter/README.md

 # miptools_analysis_no_jupyter

 This is a snakemake pipeline for running a modified analysis_template_with_qual notebook (from miptools analysis).
-It consists of two parts:
+It consists of three parts:

+ - setup_run: creates a singularity profile for running remaining steps
  - check_run_stats: checks which samples and mips worked and at what levels
  - variant_calling: calls variants and generates output tables

-Currently the first part (check_run_stats) needs to be run before the second part (variant_calling) can be run, and the output folder of check_run_stats needs to match the output folder of variant_calling.

-check_run_stats eventually needs to output recapture/repooling info tables.
-This should be an easy addition, but hasn't yet been implemented
+Currently each step requires that the previous steps have run - you can't check run stats without setting up the singularity profile, and you can't run the variant calling step without setting up the run and checking run stats.

 ## Installation